 Last December Prime Minister Narendra Modi laid the foundation stone for the Ken-Betwa River Link Project to solve water scarcity in the Bundelkhand region, covering parts of Madhya Pradesh and Uttar Pradesh.
 The project will link the supposed water surplus Ken River with Betwa in drought-stricken Bundelkhand and involves construction of a dam located within the Panna Tiger Reserve, raising concerns about its submergence.

-View More Is River Interlinking The Only Panacea For Water Management?Bangladesh in Disarray
+View More Is River Interlinking The Only Panacea For Water Management?Author: admin

 Bangladesh is stuck at a crossroads, six months after the fall of Sheikh Hasina’s government.
 This exclusively Bengali-speaking nation finds itself trapped in a state of lawlessness, political turmoil and deepening societal fissures.
 The interim government led by Nobel Laureate Professor Muhammad Yunus has been literally struggling to restore order and implement vital reforms, necessary to guide the country toward political stability.